 Water Management

-Water management systemsWater management is a mission-critical service when it comes to smart city applications, and the IoT is playing an increasingly important role in these initiatives.
+Water management is a high-priority activity, and the IoT is playing an increasingly important role in IoT smart cities initiatives.

 Governmental organizations and local municipalities need to upgrade aging infrastructure with high-performing industrial cellular routers and infrastructure management solutions, increase efficiency, improve visibility into remote tanks and water management processes, and reduce the cost of monitoring and servicing their assets.

-• In Georgia, the Augusta Utilities Department provides water and sewer service across 230 square miles for a population of more than 160,000 — including approximately 1,200 miles of water mains.
-Digi Connect® Sensor XRT-M helps keep a careful eye on this vital infrastructure, bringing intelligence, visibility, and efficiency to the crucial monitoring and maintenance processes.
+- In Georgia, the Augusta Utilities Department provides water and sewer service across 230 square miles for a population of more than 160,000 – including approximately 1,200 miles of water mains.
+Digi Connect® Sensor XRT-M+ helps keep a careful eye on this vital infrastructure, bringing intelligence, visibility, and efficiency to the crucial monitoring and maintenance processes.

 Waste Management